-The Master of Public Administration (MPA) is a graduate degree considered a top credential for public service.
+The Master of Public Administration (MPA) is a top credential for public service.
 The comprehensive program mirrors business and organizational studies.
-The professional training in public administration emphasizes the issues of public services.
+Professional training in public administration emphasizes the issues of public services.

 - Managerial accounting